-Chapter 10 Storage & Winterization
+Storage & Winterization

 Storage procedures are outlined in this chapter.
 These are general guidelines to follow before longer periods such as over the winter in colder climates.
-Note that guidelines or systems mentioned may not be found on your model.
 Be sure to familiarize yourself with all relevant information in the owner's sachet.